-The Hematologic Malignancies Center at Dana-Farber Boston Children's Cancer and Blood Disorders Center is one of the top pediatric leukemia and lymphoma treatment centers in the world.
+The Hematologic Malignancy Center at Dana-Farber Boston Children's Cancer and Blood Disorders Center is one of the top pediatric leukemia and lymphoma treatment centers in the world.
 In addition to treating lymphomas and leukemias, our Center treats the primary types of histiocytosis, a condition that shares some of the characteristics of cancer and is often treated by using some of the same therapies.

-Highlights of the Hematologic Malignancies Center include:
+Highlights of the Hematologic Malignancy Center include:

-Specialists in our Lymphoma Treatment Program, part of the Hematologic Malignancies Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, have deep experience in diagnosing and treating a wide range of newly diagnosed and relapsed lymphomas.
+Specialists in our Lymphoma Treatment Program, part of the Hematologic Malignancy Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, have deep experience in diagnosing and treating a wide range of newly diagnosed and relapsed lymphomas.

 Lymphomas that we treat include:

 Learn more about our Lymphoma Treatment Program.